0L8x/Some-LSPosed-IT-Leaks/README.md

 # Some LSPosed IT Leaks

-These are **older, unofficial builds** of LSPosed IT that have been circulating online.
+These are older of LSPosed IT that have been circulating online.
 - Not the latest version
 - Not from official source
 - You can find similar versions in many places